typedb/typedb/spec.md

 _In each case, redefine acts like an undefine (which cannot be a no-op) and a define of the given axiom_

+**Redefine principles**:

+1. Can only redefine one thing at a time
+2. We disallow redefining boolean properties:
+  * _Example 1_: a type can either exists or not. we cannot "redefine" it's existence, but only define or undefine it.
+  * _Example 2_: a type is either abstract or not. we can only define or undefine `@abstract`.

 ### Type defs

 **Case ENT**